 It’s just science!

-However, equinoxes have been (and still are) the center of historical, religious, and cultural celebrations around the world throughout time.
+However fall equinox history and equinoxes have been (and still are) the center of historical, religious, and cultural celebrations around the world throughout time, including fall equinox Native American traditions, fall equinox Celtic traditions, and more.

-Since the September equinox marks the first day of autumn in the Northern hemisphere, it is often celebrated with the fall harvest (and has been for centuries).
+Since the September equinox marks the first day of autumn in the Northern hemisphere, it is often celebrated with the fall harvest (and has been for centuries) and is common in many cultures for fall equinox ritual ideas.

 Also, since there were no clocks in ancient cultures like the Druids (England) and the Mayans, the sun, moon, and times like equinox and solstice were used to determine times of day and times of year.